Bombardment of Brussels: Two proposals

 For the residents of Brussels, however, the priorities were completely different.
 A rapid reconstruction was vital to allow economic activities to resume and to prevent an exodus of the population.
 The city's authorities, who had few resources, did not have the means to finance grandiose proposals.
 No financial aid from Spain or the governor could be expected, as their resources were dedicated to the war effort.
 The solution thus involved frugality and effectiveness, based on tradition, and the re-use of materials and surviving foundations.
 The residents and the guilds did not look favourably on the imposition of a new, foreign, architectural style.
-Local architects and artisans, with their better understanding of locally available materials and needs, still made attractive buildings, although they bore no resemblance to the baroque style.
+Local architects and artisans, with their better understanding of locally available materials and needs, still made attractive buildings, although they bore no resemblance to the Baroque style.
 The weakness of the central government and the governor's absence due to the war during the first stages of reconstruction, in addition to the strength of the local upper classes, resulted in the structure of the city being kept largely the same, a situation similar to that after the Great Fire of London in 1666.

-After the outbreak of the War of the Spanish Succession in 1701, Max Emanuel quit his post as governor.
+After the outbreak of the War of the Spanish Succession in 1701, Maximilian II Emanuel quit his post as governor.
 Formerly having been allied with Austria and the Holy Roman Empire, he allied Bavaria with France in the conflict.
 No longer governor, his visions for Brussels were not enacted.
 What he did build was largely dedicated to symbolizing his power.
 The first Theatre of La Monnaie was commissioned by him, and designed by Venetian architects.
 He envisioned rebuilding the Grand-Place with a uniform facade, although this would be done on only one of the sides of the square, now the House of the Dukes of Brabant.